Olivia Graham: Ordained ministry

 Graham trained for ordained ministry on the St Albans and Oxford Ministry Course, from 1994 to 1997, completing a Certificate of Theology (CTh).
-She was made deacon at Michaelmas 1997 (5 October), by Richard Harries, Bishop of Oxford, at Christ Church Cathedral, Oxford, and ordained priest the following Michaelmas (4 October 1998) by Mike Hill, area Bishop of Buckingham, at All Saints', High Wycombe.
+She was made deacon at Michaelmas 1997 (5 October), by Richard Harries, Bishop of Oxford, at Christ Church Cathedral, Oxford,.
+She was ordained as priest the following Michaelmas (4 October 1998) by Mike Hill, area Bishop of Buckingham, at All Saints', High Wycombe.
 She was appointed Archdeacon of Berkshire in 2013.

 Episcopal ministry

-On 15 July 2019, it was announced that Graham was to become Bishop of Reading, a suffragan bishop of the Diocese of Oxford.
+On 15 July 2019, the announcement was made that Graham was to become Bishop of Reading, a suffragan bishop of the Diocese of Oxford.
 On 19 November 2019, she was consecrated a bishop by Justin Welby during a service at St Paul's Cathedral.
-As area bishop, she oversees the Reading episcopal area: this is identical to the Archdeaconry of Berkshire she previously oversaw as archdeacon.
+As area bishop, she oversees the Reading episcopal area.
+This is identical to the Archdeaconry of Berkshire she previously oversaw as archdeacon.

+In February 2024, Graham announced that she would retire as Bishop of Reading on 30 September 2024.

 Views

-In November 2022, Graham tweeted that she agreed with Steven Croft's call that clergy in the Church of England should be free to bless or marry same-sex partners and to enter into a same-sex marriage themselves; this is in contrast to the Church's current official position.
+In November 2022, Graham tweeted that she agreed with Steven Croft's call that clergy in the Church of England should be free to bless or marry same-sex partners and to enter into a same-sex marriage themselves.
+This is in contrast to the Church's current official position.

+In November 2023, she was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".